Home of English Grammar

 3. If you were in Mumbai, why didn’t you come and see us?

-4. If I married you, we both would be happy.
+4. If I married you, we would both be happy.

 5. If I have enough time tomorrow, I will watch a movie.